Why I Have a Love Hate Relationship With NYC

 But we native New Yorkers all know the city has changed.
 Either that or becoming an adult just makes life harder.
 (Maybe the two.)
 The point is that living in New York City feels hard as hell sometimes – and it has a special way of ‘welcoming you back’, even from the most relaxing vacation.
 From the minute you touch down in crazy ass Terminal 4 at JFK, wait on the taxi line and finally get home – you already feel like you need to leave again.
 Shit is rough!
 Then the next day your subway is PACKED and to boot someone took a shit on one of the seats.
 I mean, WHO lives like this?
 Apparently 8 million of us.
 And this is just a normal day in the life here.
 WTF.

-What I’ve realized is that most of us have a completely dysfunctional relationship with this city.
+What I’ve realized is that most of us have a completely dysfunctional relationship with New York City.
 It is a constant push/pull: one minute you are annoyed as hell by all the people walking wayyyyyyy too slowly on the sidewalk, and five minutes later you are laughing at a conversation you overheard between two people in the street and thinking to yourself, “Man I love this place.”
 There really is nothing like it!